GiorgiChiaberashvili/GiorgiChiaberashvili/README.md

 ### Hi there 👋

-<h1 align="center">Hi 👋</h1>
+<h1 align="center">Hi 👋, I'am Giorgi Chiaberashvili</h1>
 <h4 align="center">Hello, Aloha, hola, salut, bonjour, konnichiwa, asalaam alaikum and Zdravstvuyte.
 Welcome to my GitHub profile!
-My name is Giorgi Chiaberashvili, and I'am geek who decided to change the course of his life and become a Software Enginner!
+I'am geek who decided to change the course of his life and become a Software Enginner!

 I'm always looking to learn and grow, and I believe that sharing knowledge and collaborating with others is the best way to do that.
 Whether you're here to explore my work, contribute to a project(coming soon), or just say hello, I'm excited to connect with you and be a part of this vibrant community.